JDS-Development/Pressure-cooker-challange/README.md

 ### Mindmap

 This is a mindmap about the 2 ideas we came up with.
-After we brainstormed some more we made the choice to go for soundify because we thinks i nice to have something that is available at anytime.
+After we brainstormed some more we made the choice to go for soundify, because that idea is available anytime.

 <img src="https://i.postimg.cc/V6p3bbxY/Mindmap.png"/>